MasReed/Commons/README.md

 # Commons
-A repository for basic bits of code or project ideas
+A repository for basic bits of code and simple projects.
+Most of these scripts feature common fundamental problems and exercises found in computer science.